<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 5. Click Save.

-• Search for okta.myAccount.webauthn.manage.
+7. Search for okta.myAccount.webauthn.manage.

-• Select "Grant" if not already enabled.
+8. Select Grant if the scope is not already enabled.

 Related References